bettergovph/govchain/docs/VERIFIED_CAPABILITIES.md

 # Verified Cosmos SDK Capabilities

-This document confirms what GovChain can actually do based on Cosmos SDK capabilities as of 2024.
+This document confirms what OpenGovChain can actually do based on Cosmos SDK capabilities as of 2024.

 ## ✅ Verified Native Capabilities